cambiotraining/unix-shell/materials/xx-archiving.md

 README.txt: OK
 ```

-Now, let's change the content of the file as a test for the integrity:
+To test the check, change the contents of `README.txt` and run the check again:

 ```bash
 echo "testing MD5" >>README.txt